cmgoffena13/etl-framework/README.md

 2. etl.AuditCustomCheck
 3. etl.AuditTimelinessPipelineCheck
 4. etl.DeprecationFinalCheck

-  A key limitation of the framework is that it requires pipeline information to be hard-coded in your ingestion tool or scripts used in your ingestion tool.
-You can remove this limitation by moving the etl.Pipeline_UI call out of the etl.RunTime_I stored procedure and create pipelines and metadata using just etl.Pipeline_UI upon a deployment.
-Another aspect that would need to change if you make the above change is the watermark increment.
-The next watermark is normally supplied to etl.Pipeline_UI through etl.RunTime_I and it is incremented through etl.RunTime_U.
-Once those aspects are addressed, the result would be a good starting point to design a table-driven process that dynamically creates ingestion pipelines based upon variables and script templates, which I would **highly recommend** if your ingestion tool supports that functionality and you plan for a large data warehouse.
 ## Tutorial
 This tutorial was created for you to easily see the main features of the framework by spinning up an example provided.
 The three separate jobs of timeliness checks, deprecation notifications, and log maintenance are not included.
 For ease of scripts and data lineage, I would recommend creating a new database with the name of "ETL_Metadata".
 I would also recommend turning on ChangeTracking and having the database logging setting be "Simple".